DataMiningUT/1/ECO 395 Exercises 1.md

 Flights at ABIA
 -------------------------------------

-In this question, we explore the best time to fly to and depart from Austin-Bergstrom Interational Airport in order to minimize delay.
+In this question, we explore the best time to arrive to and depart from Austin-Bergstrom Interational Airport in order to minimize delay.

 </br>